Excise tax in the United States: Statutory law

-For similar items, excise duties are the same for imported and domestically produced goods; if the tax is different, then there is an explicit or implicit customs duty or tariff.
+For similar items, excise duties are the same for imported and domestically produced goods; if the tax differs, there is an explicit or implicit customs duty or tariff.

 An unusual example of a state "excise" tax is found in the State of Hawaii.
-In lieu of a sales tax, the State of Hawaii imposes a tax called a General Excise Tax, or GET, on all business activity in the State.
+Instead of a sales tax, the State of Hawaii imposes a General Excise Tax, or GET, on all business activity in the State.
 The GET is charged at a rate of 4% for most businesses and 0.5% for wholesalers.
-The tax is imposed on all business entities, so in essence, the tax is collected at every level of production (material supplier to manufacturer to wholesaler to retailer.)
-The GET is also charged on all business service activity such as real estate agent commissions, lawyer fees and the like.
-A more accurate tax term would be a value added tax or VAT.
+The tax is imposed on all business entities, so the tax is collected at every level of production (material supplier to manufacturer to wholesaler to retailer.)
+The GET is also charged on all business service activity, such as real estate agent commissions, lawyer fees, etc. A more accurate tax term would be a value added tax or VAT.

 With Hawaii's industry heavily dependent on tourism and tourist spending, the state regularly raises nearly half its government revenues through the imposition of the GET.
-Hawaii's GET has been criticized for having a disproportionate impact on low-income families because of the fact it is charged on intermediary transactions (such as those between wholesaler and retailer) as well as services, resulting in a pyramiding effect as costs rise in relation to final retail prices.
+Hawaii's GET has been criticized for having a disproportionate impact on low-income families because of the fact it is charged on intermediary transactions (such as those between wholesaler and retailer) as well as services, resulting in a pyramiding effect as costs rise with final retail prices.

 Excise tax enforcement

 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), formed in 1886, is a federal law enforcement organization within the United States Department of Justice (DOJ).
 Its responsibilities include the investigation and prevention of federal offenses involving the unlawful use, manufacture, and possession of firearms and explosives; acts of arson and bombings; and illegal manufacturing and trafficking of alcohol and tobacco products that avoid paying the federal excise taxes on these products.

-The Internal Revenue Service (IRS) within the United States Department of the Treasury is responsible for collecting the over one million excise tax returns that collects almost $70 billion in excise taxes.
-IRS publication 510 lists all the forms, rates, rules etc. on federal excise tax collection.
+The Internal Revenue Service (IRS) within the United States Department of the Treasury is responsible for collecting over one million excise tax returns that contain almost $70 billion in excise taxes.
+IRS Publication 510 lists all the forms, rates, rules, etc. on federal excise tax collection.
 The IRS is authorized to sue people who violate the excise tax rules and have them incarcerated.

 Commentary on excises

-Samuel Johnson's A Dictionary of the English Language defined excise in 1755, as "A hateful tax levied upon commodities, and adjudged not by the common judges of property, but wretches hired by those to whom excise is paid."
+Samuel Johnson's A Dictionary of the English Language defined excise in 1755 as "A hateful tax levied upon commodities, and adjudged not by the common judges of property, but wretches hired by those to whom excise is paid."